West Coast Trail: Wildlife

 Wildlife that can be encountered include cougars, black bears, wolves, hummingbirds, orcas, gray whales, seals, sea lions, and eagles.
 There are also abundant tidal pools on the beach portions, where hikers can see a variety of mollusk, sea anemones, and fish.
 Hikers are told how to react to possible encounters with dangerous animals (cougars, bears, and wolves) at the mandatory orientation session prior to starting the trail.

 During certain times of the year, there is the possibility of encountering seal pups on the beach.
 The pups should not be approached, as the mother may then abandon the pup.
 All wildlife on the trail should only be viewed from a safe distance.

 Winter 2006/2007 damage

 In January 2007, it was revealed that intense storms during the previous weeks had severely damaged the trail.
-The full extent of the damage was not initially known, but an estimated 3,000 trees had been downed, a bridge and cable car were destroyed, and a serious landslide at kilometer 12 (mile 7) was discovered.
+The full extent of the damage was not initially known, but an estimated 3,000 trees had been downed, a bridge and cable car were destroyed, and a serious landslide at kilometer 12 was discovered.
 In March, C$500,000 in extra funding from the federal government was announced to assist with the cleanup.
 The trail now features many rebuilt walkways, ladders, and bridges replacing those that were destroyed by the storm.
 However, as structures deteriorate quickly in the wet coastal conditions, fallen trees and slippery boardwalk are still commonly encountered.